sergio11/sergio11/README.md

 * **📥 Repository:** Explore the project's repository here to learn more.

 Join us in the journey to ensure a safe, balanced, and responsible digital lifestyle for your loved ones with Bullkeeper. 🌟

-### Bullkeeper (Android App - Parental control tool focused on the management of the digital lifestyle of children/adolescents)

-Take a look at the repository by <a target="_blank" href="https://github.com/sergio11/bullkeeper_app">clicking here</a>

-Parental control tool focused on the management of the digital lifestyle of children/adolescents whose objective is to identify potentially violent situations and create an ecosystem that facilitates early detection of various disorders derived from an inadequate or unreliable use of technology. information.

 <img width=190 align="left" src="https://raw.githubusercontent.com/sergio11/sergio11/master/images/bullkeeper_image_one.png" />